Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - oral hearings.

 As an alternative to court proceedings, an infringement matter can be brought before the independent Committee for the Control of Unfair Competition.
-The committee is made up of representatives from trade and industry, as well as experienced legal IP experts and lawyers.
+Representatives on the committee are from trade and industry, as well as experienced legal IP experts and lawyers.
 The procedures are written (two rounds of submissions from each party), and the committee usually issues its observation within three to four months.

 Who can file a trademark infringement action?